-Inauguration Day was highlighted for our family by a visit from Dr. Vincent Harding, the eminent African-American historian, and member of Martin Luther King Jr’s inner circle during the southern Freedom movement.
-Despite health concerns and the dangerous weather, “Uncle Vincent,” as my two young boys call him, traveled across the country to witness this moment of a history in which he had been so deeply involved.
-As we stood on the mall clutching our inauguration tickets in our mittens, Harding said, “It was a movement that started all this.”
+Inauguration Day 2009 was highlighted for our family by a visit from Dr. Vincent Harding, the eminent African-American historian, and a member of Martin Luther King Jr.'s inner circle during the Southern freedom movement.
+Despite health concerns and the dangerous weather, "Uncle Vincent," as my two young boys call him, traveled across the country to witness this moment of a history in which he had been so deeply involved.
+As we stood on the mall clutching our inauguration tickets in our mittens, Harding said, "It was a movement that started all this."

-In politics there is always a spiritual choice to be made- to choose hope or fear.
-Leaders can build movements by appealing to a vision of what our country can be or by painting a picture of who to blame and what to be afraid of.
+In politics there is always a spiritual choice to be made -- to choose hope or fear.
+Leaders can build movements by appealing to a vision of what our country can be or by painting a picture of whom to blame and what to be afraid of.
 Obama won in November of 2008, in the midst of a recession, bank failures, and two wars, by capturing the political narrative which spoke to our values as a country and by riding a movement that had reason to hope and was ready to work for change.
-But the new President lost the narrative and the “movement” is now on the other side of the political aisle.
+But the new president lost the narrative, and the "movement" is now on the other side of the political aisle.
 A strong values narrative attracted many in 2008, including many religious voters who had long eluded the Democrats.
 But now, many seem to have lost faith.

-Contrary to conventional wisdom, President Barack Obama, a Democrat, reached out to the faith community even more than many Republicans have done, including his predecessor George W. Bush—both in his campaign and the first two years of his administration.
-While voters have often viewed Republicans as the party most friendly to religion, polls showed that most viewed Obama and McCain as equally friendly to faith in that election.
+Contrary to conventional wisdom, President Barack Obama, a Democrat, reached farther out to the faith community than many Republicans have, including his predecessor George W. Bush -- both in his campaign and the first two years of his administration.
+While voters have often viewed Republicans as the party most friendly to religion, polling by Public Religion Research Institute showed that most viewed Obama and McCain as equally friendly to faith in that election.
 Indeed, highly energized and predominantly religious black voters overcame their cynicism to believe that another America might be possible, faith-inspired Hispanic voters dramatically shifted their allegiances, Evangelical and Catholic voters decided to break with their recent past (or their parents) because of what they heard from Obama.
-They were drawn to a political leader who seemed to want to move past old political divisions and boundaries, and was not afraid to identify the moral issues at stake in politics.
+They were all drawn to a political leader who seemed to want to move past old political divisions and boundaries, and was not afraid to identify the moral issues at stake in politics.

 But if you compare 2010 exit polls to 2006, Democrats performed 14 points worse with white Protestants, 14 points worse with white Evangelicals, and 20 points worse with Catholics.
 Compared to 2008, Democrats did 10 points worse with white Protestants, 14 points worse with white Evangelicals, and 20 points worse with Catholics.
 That is quite a swing vote.